-A growing population will generally need more goods and services, so it is not surprising that the production of goods and services will usually increase every year given that Australia's population continues to grow.
+A growing population will generally need more goods and services, so it is not surprising that the production of goods and services will usually increase every year given that in most years Australia's population continues to grow.
 This is one reason why businesses often encourage governments to increase or at least maintain their high immigration targets.
 It has also been argued that Australia's relatively high immigration targets have contributed to the on-going increase in house prices as the demand for houses at each price point has increased.

-The structure of the population may also affect the range of goods and services that are sold in the market.
-Australia has an ageing population because there were more births per woman in the years between 1945 and 1965.
+The demographics of the population may also affect the range of goods and services that are sold in the market.
+Australia has an ageing population (an increasing percentage of the population are over 65) because there were more births per woman in the years between 1945 and 1965.
 The large increase in population at that time is referred to as the baby boomer generation.
-This means that a larger percentage of the population are currently over 65 (and this will continue to increase).
-In fact, this percentage is currently higher than ever before in history.
-People from this generation are living longer and this may mean that demand for certain products increases, such as healthcare and aged care.
+People from this generation are living longer, which means that demand for certain products increases, such as healthcare and aged care.
 Demand for retirement village living has also increased, with many projects selling out in a short period of time.
 The disproportionate number of people in this generation may skew production towards the types of goods and services that this group prefers.